Luc Montagnier, Nobel-winning virologist who co-discovered HIV, dies at 89

 The lab of Dr. Montagnier, who was 89 when he died Feb.
 8 at a hospital in the Paris suburb of Neuilly-sur-Seine, had discovered HIV, the drug-resistant virus that was later found to cause AIDS.
 Originally labeled a “gay plague,” the disease ballooned into a public health crisis as Dr. Montagnier and his team fought for recognition from the scientific community, which ignored and sometimes scorned their early research.

-Ultimately, the work done by Dr. Montagnier and his colleagues — including Françoise Barré-Sinoussi who detected telltale viral activity in the original sample — paved the way for an HIV blood test, spurred the development of AIDS drugs and therapies, and earned the two Pasteur scientists a share of the Nobel Prize in physiology or medicine in 2008.
+Ultimately, the work done by Dr. Montagnier and his colleagues — including Françoise Barré-Sinoussi, who detected telltale viral activity in the original sample — paved the way for an HIV blood test, spurred the development of AIDS drugs and therapies, and earned the two Pasteur scientists a share of the Nobel Prize in physiology or medicine in 2008.

-Dr. Montagnier’s reputation later plummeted as colleagues accused him of spreading pseudoscience and threatening public health through his opposition to vaccine mandates.
+Dr. Montagnier’s reputation later plummeted as colleagues accused him of spreading pseudoscience and threatening public health through his opposition to vaccination mandates.
 But for decades, he remained best known for his HIV research and his work to prevent AIDS.
-Much to his dismay, his early findings plunged him into a decade-long battle for scientific glory, national pride and millions of dollars in blood-test patent royalties, as he and an American team led by National Cancer Institute researcher Robert C. Gallo vied over who discovered what, and when.
+Much to his dismay, his early findings plunged him into a decade-long battle for scientific glory, national pride and millions of dollars in blood test patent royalties, as he and an American team led by National Cancer Institute researcher Robert C. Gallo vied over who discovered what and when.

 Amid allegations of scientific misconduct, self-serving behavior and outright theft, the dispute was formally resolved only with help from President Ronald Reagan and French Prime Minister Jacques Chirac, with both sides claiming a share of the credit.

-While Gallo was long cited as a key leader in HIV research, credited with definitively linking the microbe to AIDS, the Nobel committee sought to honor the “discoverers” of the virus in awarding the prize to Dr. Montagnier and Barré-Sinoussi.
+While Gallo was long cited as a key leader in HIV research, credited with definitively linking the virus to AIDS, the Nobel committee sought to honor the “discoverers” of the virus in awarding the prize to Dr. Montagnier and Barré-Sinoussi.

 The saga cast a long shadow over one of the great success stories in modern science: the transformation of AIDS from a death sentence into a treatable chronic illness, in a matter of years rather than decades.

-Note: Correction: A previous version of this article incorrectly said when and where patent applications were filed for an HIV blood test.
-Luc Montagnier’s team originally applied for a patent in Britain, not the United States, before filing for a U.S. patent in December 1983.
-Robert C. Gallo’s team applied for a U.S. patent several months after that, not more than a year later.
-The article has been corrected.